Buddha Sutras |

 The Tripiṭaka Master Kumārajīva from Kucha

-As Avalokiteśvara Bodhisattva acted upon the profound prajñā-pāramitā, he saw in his illumination the emptiness of the five aggregates, which delivers one from all sufferings and tribulations.
+As Avalokiteśvara Bodhisattva went deep into prajñā-pāramitā, he saw in his illumination the emptiness of the five aggregates, [the realization of] which delivers one from all suffering and tribulations.

-"Therefore, in emptiness, there is no form, nor sensory reception, perception, mental processing, or consciousness; no eye, ear, nose, tongue, body, or mental base, nor sights, sounds, scents, tastes, tactile sensations, or mental objects; and no spheres, from eye sphere to mental-consciousness sphere .
-There is neither ignorance nor ending of ignorance; and neither old age and death nor ending of old age and death.
-There is no suffering, cause of suffering, cessation of suffering, or the path.
-There is neither knowledge nor attainment because there is nothing to attain.
+“Therefore, in emptiness there is no form, nor sensory reception, perception, mental processing, or consciousness; no eye, ear, nose, tongue, body, or mental faculty, nor sights, sounds, scents, flavors, tactile sensations, or mental objects; no spheres, from eye sphere to mental consciousness sphere.
+There is neither ignorance nor ending of ignorance, neither old age and death nor ending of old age and death.
+There is no suffering, accumulation [of afflictions], cessation [of suffering], or the path.
+There is neither wisdom-knowledge nor attainment because there is nothing to attain.

-"Bodhisattvas, because of relying on prajñā-pāramitā, have no hindrances in their minds.
-Without any hindrance, they have no fear.
+“Bodhisattvas, because they rely on prajñā-pāramitā, have no hindrances in their minds.
+Without hindrance, they have no fear.
 Staying far from inverted dreaming and thinking, they will ultimately attain nirvāṇa.
-Buddhas of the past, present, and future, because of relying on prajñā-pāramitā, all attain anuttara-samyak-saṁbodhi.
+Buddhas of the past, present, and future, because they rely on prajñā-pāramitā, all attain anuttara-samyak-saṁbodhi.